 - GPU: Adreno 640

 By combining two batteries, Samsung is able to adequately power the Galaxy Fold while not having to invent bendable batteries.
 These two batteries together offer an impressive 4,380 mAh.
 The 5G model will have a smaller battery at 4,235 mAh.
-It also supports fast charging via Samsung Adaptive Charging (which offers Quick Charge 2.0 speeds) and fast wireless charging via Qi charging.
+Despite Samsung recent advancement in fast charging, the Galaxy Fold will use the much slower Adaptive Fast Charging that offers Quick Charge 2.0's speeds.
+Wireless charging via Qi charging is supported but it too uses the slower standard.

 - Battery: two rechargeable lithium-ion